thephpleague/config/README.md

 - The configuration should operate on **arrays with nested values** which are easily accessible
 - The configuration structure should be **defined with strict schemas** defining the overall structure, allowed types, and allowed values
 - Schemas should be defined using a **simple, fluent interface**
+- You should be able to **add and combine schemas but never modify existing ones**
 - Both the configuration values and the schema should be **defined and managed with PHP code**
 - Schemas should be **immutable**; they should never change once they are set
 - Configuration values should never define or influence the schemas